pmjones/request-interop-interface/README-UPLOADS.md

 ];
 ```

-... and then replaces each array-based descriptor with a _Upload_ instance.
+... where each array-based descriptor is replaced with an _Upload_ instance.

+Cf. the reference implementation at [https://github.com/pmjones/request-interop-impl/src/RequestFactory.php][].